 Suicide is the second leading cause of death for youth and young adults in Kentucky.
 According to the Kentucky Youth Risk Behavior Survey, 15 percent of Kentucky high school students (1 in 7) reported having seriously considered suicide within a 12-month period.
 In addition, 17.4 percent of Kentucky middle school students (nearly 1 in 5) reported that they had seriously considered killing themselves at some point in their lives.
 However, experts say that suicide can be preventable.
 When educators, students and communities learn warning signs and how to take action when a young person might be at risk of a suicidal crisis, lives can be saved.

-HB 30 (2018) amends KRS 156.095 to require all high school and middle school principals, guidance counselors and teachers to fulfill one hour of high-quality (in-person, live streaming, or video recording) professional development training every other year to review suicide prevention.
+KRS 156.095 requires all school district employees with job duties requiring direct contact with students in grades six (6) through twelve (12) to fulfill one hour of high-quality (in-person, live streaming, or video recording) professional development training every year to review suicide prevention.
 In years that training is not provided, new hires shall be provided suicide prevention materials for review.
 This training may be included in the four days of professional development under KRS 158.070.
 KRS 161.011 permits suicide prevention training for classified employees.

 Kentucky Department of Behavioral Health, Developmental and Intellectual Disabilities